AllenCellModeling/aicsimageio/README.md

 # Connect to a remote cluster
 # If you pass an address in, it will create and shutdown the client and no cluster will
 # be created.
-These objects will be connected and useable for the lifespan of the
+These objects will be connected and usable for the lifespan of the
 # context manager.
 with dask_utils.cluster_and_client(address="tcp://localhost:1234") as (cluster, client):